 Retired Senior Volunteer Program (RSVP)

 The mission of the RSVP of South Central Texas is to improve lives, strengthen communities, and foster civic engagement through service and volunteering.
-If you're interested in joining, please email Director Barbara Weyland or call 830-379-0300.
+If you're interested in joining, please fill out an online application and email it to Director Barbara Weyland or call 830-379-0300.